ejlopez44/homework1/README.md

 GIVEN a webpage meets accessibility standards

-Added semantic HTML elements
+-Added semantic HTML elements
-Audited to ensure elements follow a logical structure independent of styling and positioning Added accessible alt attributes to image elements Heading attributes fall in sequential order
+-Audited to ensure elements follow a logical structure independent of styling and positioning -Added accessible alt attributes to image elements -Heading attributes fall in sequential order
-Title element has concise, descriptive title
+-Title element has concise, descriptive title

+Verion 2

+-Updated some images that were missing alt attributes